Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Simulation Results

 1) The Doppler spread decreases with the increasing number of antennas $M$, which is within expectation.
 Actually, an enlarged antenna array provides higher spatial resolution and thereby the residual Doppler shifts tend to vanish, and the time variation of the equivalent channel after Doppler shifts compensation and transmit beamforming can be significantly alleviated.

-2) There exists an optimal antenna spacing $d_{\mathrm{opt}}$ which yields the minimal Doppler spread, and an antenna spacing $d$ either smaller or larger than $d_{\mathrm{opt}}$ would be detrimental to appeasing the residual time variation of the equivalent channel.
+2) There exists an optimal antenna spacing $d_{\mathrm{opt}}$ which yields the minimal Doppler spread, and an antenna spacing $d$ either smaller or larger than $d_{\mathrm{opt}}$ would be detrimental to appeasing the residual channel time variation.
 A too small $d$ cannot fully exploit the spatial resolution of the ULA, which is unfavorable for reducing the residual Doppler shifts.
-And as $d$ increases to $0.5$, the aliasing between $0^{\circ} $ and $180^{\circ}$ would considerably enhance the PSD at high Doppler frequencies.
+As $d$ increases to $0.5$, the aliasing between $0^{\circ} $ and $180^{\circ}$ would considerably enhance the PSD at high Doppler frequencies.
 Both factors contribute to large Doppler spread.

 3) The Doppler spread is not sensitive to how the beamforming directions are configured for $\frac{d}{\lambda} \!\le\!
 0.45$.
-However, different configurations of beamforming directions `Equi-cos' and `Equi-angle' have great impact on the Doppler spread for $\frac{d}{\lambda} \!=\!
+However, different configurations of beamforming directions ``Equi-cos'' and ``Equi-angle'' have great impact on the Doppler spread for $\frac{d}{\lambda} \!=\!
 0.5$.
-The significant divergence between the Doppler spread of `Equi-cos' and that of `Equi-angle' for $\frac{d}{\lambda} \!=\!
+The significant divergence between the Doppler spread of ``Equi-cos'' and that of ``Equi-angle'' for $\frac{d}{\lambda} \!=\!
 0.5$ can be explained as follows.
-As previously mentioned, the beam function $| \mathcal{G}(\omega)|^{2}$ accomplishes a full period within $(-2\omega_d, 2\omega_d)$ under $\frac{d}{\lambda} \!=\!
+As previously mentioned, the pattern function $| \mathcal{G}(\omega)|^{2}$ accomplishes a full period within $(-2\omega_d, 2\omega_d)$ under $\frac{d}{\lambda} \!=\!
 0.5$, which implies $\mathcal{G}(\pm 2\omega_d) \!=\! \mathcal{G}(0)$.
-Considering that the window function of `Equi-cos' approaches 0 while that of `Equi-angle' approaches 1 as $\omega$ gets closer to $\pm 2\omega_d$, the PSD of `Equi-cos' at undesired high Doppler frequencies would be much smaller than `Equi-angle'.
-Thus, the former better attenuates the time variation of the equivalent channel, resulting in smaller Doppler spread.
+Considering that the beam-distortion function of ``Equi-cos'' approaches 0 while that of ``Equi-angle'' approaches 1 as $\omega$ gets closer to $\pm 2\omega_d$, the PSD of ``Equi-cos'' at undesired high Doppler frequencies would be much smaller than ``Equi-angle''.
+Thus, the former attenuates the time variation of the equivalent channel more, resulting in smaller Doppler spread.